Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition to the Qbank, you also get access to Kaplan’s essay bank.
 This is a library of past essay prompts with model answers.
 You can choose to just read and review the past essays for your own knowledge building, or you can work the samples yourself for practice.

-I did this on a couple occasions myself and found it to be moderately helpful.
+I did this on a couple occasions myself and found it to be pretty helpful.
 The feedback I got on my essays was fairly brief, but did hit the major points I needed improvement on.
 To be honest, I actually think I got more out of just practicing the essay writing than I did from the feedback itself.
 But the feedback did help to some extent.

 Another aspect of Kaplan’s practice that I liked was the “Qformative.”
 This function is essentially a series of exercises on a particular bar topic that tests a deeper layer of understanding.
 Rather than just giving you replicated MBE questions, it gives you one MBE question, followed by tangential questions around that one question.